-The MA program in French offers students the opportunity to pursue their interest in literature and culture, working with faculty members who produce distinguished scholarship in a broad variety of fields.
+The MA program in French offers students the opportunity to pursue their interest in literature, culture, and pedagogy, working with faculty members who produce distinguished scholarship in a broad variety of fields.
 Students are encouraged to take courses in many of those fields and to become acquainted with a diversity of critical and theoretical approaches.
 The program consists of coursework and a comprehensive examination.

 Bachelor's–Accelerated Master's Degree Program